jacorbal/pynfact/README.md

   * **Current version:** 1.0.0.dev1 (2020-03-12)

-Pynfact is a simple static website generator oriented to chronological content, like blogs or websites with historic and sequential content.
+Pynfact is a simple static website generator oriented to chronological content, like blogs or websites with historic and sequential data.
 It allows integration with external scripts, comment engines such as Disqus, TalkYard, etc., or Google Analytics...
 Theming and configuration is possible by editing Jinja2 templates.

 The interaction is done by command line.
-Only three commands are
+Only a few commands are
-required:
+needed:

   * `pynfact init <myblog>`: Create a folder with all needed content
   * Configure settings in `config.yml`, title, name, language...